deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Uh, *ew*?!"

-"*Nava* paste.
+*"Nava* paste.
 It's an ingredient."
 Xiù explained.
 "It's actually kinda nice but… yeah, *ew*."

 They shared a grin, which turned into Xiù apparently thinking of something and abruptly going pink.